Pregnancy gingivitis, bad breath and periodontal disease: What to watch for

 A study published in the Journal of Periodontology Online described how a woman's oral biofilm - that is, the bacterial ecology of her mouth - can change during pregnancy.
 The report noted that at 12 weeks after conception, participants' gums were more likely to bleed when gently probed.
 The authors found higher than average concentrations of the microbes associated with gum disease.

 Other than inflammation, one of the prime symptoms of pregnancy gingivitis is bad breath.
-Of course, plenty of expecting mothers have halitosis without any gum disease, but it is important to be proactive and use a specialty rinse that kills bacteria and reduces oral odor.
+Of course, plenty of expecting mothers have halitosis without any gum disease, but it is important to be proactive and use a specialty rinse that hand-cuffs bad breath bacteria and reduces oral odor.

 Getting rid of halitosis can be a real relief, since mothers-to-be often have a heightened sense of smell.
 Likewise, women who are trying to get pregnant may find that when they are ovulating, they can smell even the smallest whiff of bad breath.
 This phenomenon is caused by hormonal changes, the Mayo Clinic states.